GoogleCloudPlatform/datashare-toolkit/api/README.md

 ### Authentication

 Authentication is enforced by Istio JWT Policies at the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/).
 There are three JWT origins for each supported Identity Provider: Google, Firebase, and Marketplace [here](istio-manifests/1.4/authn/default-jwt-policy.tmpl.yaml)

+Ensure that you have gettext installed, otherwise install it:

+    brew install gettext

 Apply the authN policies: \
 **Note**: `envsubst` will read the **PROJECT_ID** environment variable, substitute it in the template, then `kubectl` to apply the config: